 'Now I'm angry': N.W.T. premier calls on Ottawa to provide services in the North

-CALGARY — The premier of the Northwest Territories says she is angry the wildfire-ravaged region doesn't have the same services as the South and called on Canadians to pressure Ottawa to act.
+CALGARY — The premier of the Northwest Territories, touring an evacuation centre for fellow northerners Friday, said she's angry the wildfire-ravaged region doesn't have the same services as the South and called on Canadians to pressure Ottawa to act.

 Premier Caroline Cochrane said she's spent years calling for the federal government to help the territory develop roads and communication technologies needed to keep people safe as the territory sees more fires and other climate change impacts.